CHEMeDATA/ResearchObjectFinder/src/cpp/README.md

 # Compilation

-The files `specifications/forCprog.txt` and `specifications/forCprogInit.txt` are included (using `#include ...`) includes the criteria using to identify chemistry objects.
+The files [forCprog.txt](../../specifications/forCprog.txt) and [forCprogInit.txt](../../specifications/forCprogInit.txt) are included (using `#include ...`) and contains the criteria using to identify chemistry objects.

-If the "ontology" is changed, call the generator of these files (see [specifications](specifications/README.md)) and recompile.
+If the "ontology" is changed, call the generator of these files (see [specifications](../../specifications/README.md)) and recompile.

 Use your favorite C compiler (clang/cpp/gpp, *etc.*).
 ```